Taking Refuge in Your Body

 Get started now!

-Cyndi Lee is the first female Western yoga teacher to fully integrate yoga asana and Tibetan Buddhism in her practice and teaching.
-Founder of the world-renowned OM yoga Center in NYC (1998-2012), Cyndi is known for her contemplative classes and soulful teachings.
+Cyndi Lee is the founder of the world-renowned OM yoga Center in NYC (1998-2012), and is known for her contemplative classes and soulful teachings.
 She is the author of 5 books, including Yoga Body, Buddha Mind: A Complete Manual for Physical and Spiritual Well-Being and the New York Times critically acclaimed May I Be Happy: A Memoir of Love, Yoga, and Changing My Mind.
-In 2018, Cyndi underwent a Buddhist Chaplaincy program at Upaya Zen Center with Roshi Joan Halifax.
+From 2015-2018, Cyndi trained as a Buddhist Chaplain with Joan Halifax at Upaya Zen Center.